Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Melbourne Cup Prize Money

-The Melbourne Cup is one of the biggest horse races in the world, and with that comes a lot of prize money!
+The Melbourne Cup is one of the biggest horse races in the world and with that comes a lot of prize money!
 It is officially the richest handicap event and therefore many horses from right around the world come to Australia to try and bag themselves some of the prize money on offer.

 There is a total of $8 million on offer, but this is split between the top 12 runners, with the winner getting a huge chunk of that $8 million.
-Check out the Melbourne Cup prize money breakdown below:
+Check out the Melbourne Cup prize money breakdown here:

 Place:Prize Money: